Reetro/Asset-Dock/README.md

 file_types - An array of file types that will be displayed in the dock if empty all file types will be shown hide_empty_folders - If true empty folders will not be shown in the dock

+If you want to adjust the resolution of thumbnails in the dock do the following.
+Go to Editor->Docks->Filesystem there you can adjust the size of preview thumbnails by default it's set 64

 # How It Looks
 ![image](https://github.com/Reetro/Asset-Dock/assets/29167997/f8a22149-5417-4616-82b2-445a245c40fe)